professor-moran/graph-theory/README.md

     networkx-results-parser.py

-Some utility scripts (which combine some of the aforementioned singular scripts) for the Wilcoxon validity/reliabilty testing:
+Some utility scripts (which combine some of the aforementioned singular scripts) for the statistical validity/reliabilty testing:

 * run_algorithm_instrument_graph_gen.sh
 * run_algorithm_instrument_data_collection.sh

+A useful utility script used to combine CSV files during the data collection/collation phase:

+* csv_combiner.py

 Caveats:
-I'm learning Python, so my Python code is probably not "Pythonic".
-However, the code works, so it achieves its goal.
+I'm learning Python, so my Python code is likely not "Pythonic".
+However, the code works, so it achieves its main goal.
+Later, as I learn more Python, I may update the code to be more "Pythonic" in nature.

 Best regards,